MATVEN/piattaforma-disdette/roadmap-log.md

 - **Data Confirmation (C6):**
   - **Frontend:**
     - Converts `ReviewForm` (C5) into a controlled component using `useState`.
-    - Amplements `handleFormChange` and `handleSubmit` to manage submission state.
+    - Implements `handleFormChange` and `handleSubmit` to manage submission state.
     - Redirects user to `/dashboard` upon successful submission.
   - **Backend:**
     - Creates the new API route `/api/confirm-data` (PATCH).